 1.2 The UVIS Channel

-The UVIS channel employs a mosaic of two 4096 × 2051 Teledyne e2v (formerly Marconi Applied Technologies Ltd.) CCDs, with ~0.040"/pixels, covering a nominal 162 × 162" field of view.
-These CCDs are thinned and back-illuminated devices cooled by thermo-electric cooler (TEC) stacks and housed in sealed, evacuated dewars with fused silica windows, nearly identical to the ones used for ACS.
+The UVIS channel employs a mosaic of two 4096 × 2051 Teledyne e2v (formerly Marconi Applied Technologies Ltd.) CCDs, with ~0.040"/pixel, covering a nominal 162" × 162" field of view.
+These CCDs are thinned, back-illuminated devices cooled by thermo-electric cooler (TEC) stacks and housed in sealed, evacuated dewars with fused silica windows, nearly identical to the ones used for ACS.
 The spectral response of the UVIS CCDs is optimized for imaging from the near-UV at 200 nm to visible wavelengths at 1000 nm.
 The two CCDs are butted together but have a 35-pixel gap between the two chips (~1.4" on the sky).
-Minimum UVIS exposure time is 0.5 sec.
+The minimum UVIS exposure time is 0.5 sec.
 The dynamic range for a single exposure is ultimately limited by the depth of the CCD full well (~70,000 electrons), which determines the total amount of charge that can accumulate in any one pixel during an exposure without saturation.

 The UVIS detector operates only in ACCUM mode to produce time-integrated images.
 Cosmic rays affect all UVIS exposures, therefore observations should be broken into multiple exposures or dither patterns whenever possible, to allow removal of cosmic rays in post-observation data processing.